-CAs are hired by the Graduate Life Office and report to the Dean within their assigned area: Escondido Village (EV) Singles and Couples, EV Families, Kennedy Residences, Rains, Munger, Lyman, and Off-Campus Subsidized.
+CAs are selected by the Graduate Life Office and report to the Dean within their assigned area: Escondido Village (EV) Singles and Couples, EV Families, Kennedy Residences, Rains, Munger, Lyman, and new Escondido Village Graduate Residences.

 - You must already be a matriculated student.

 - You must be eligible to be paid for the full academic year (autumn-spring quarter).
 Admin Guide: Limits on Hours